 Academic Liaison Office

 The Academic Liaison Office is within the JPL Chief Scientist’s University Research Affairs Office.
 The Liaison is a single point of contact, whose role is to assist in facilitating our valued academic collaborators in navigating through JPL’s administrative bureaucracy.
 The Academic Liaison partners with JPL's business organization to improve interfaces between JPL and our collaborators in academia.
-Albert Magallanes is currently serving in this role.
+Gloria Nguyen is currently serving in this role.

 Responsibilities for the office include: